john-azzaro/Study-Node-Authentication/README.md

         password: Abc123
     }
 ```
-When you *salt* and *hash* the password, you will end up with something like this:
+When you *salt* and *hash* the password, you will end up with a hashed password and salt:
 ```
     {
         name: Joe Smith